henry-stroud/wdi-project-4/README.md

 ### Overview

 YouBet is an application that creates a game marketplace from the YouTube video network, adding a price to each YouTube video whilst giving users credits to purchase and sell these videos.
-The aim of the game is to become top of the user leaderboard, with the highest accumulative portfolio value.
+The aim of the game is to become top of the user leaderboard, with the highest accumulative portfolio value (videos held and cash credits held).

 YouBet was a solo project, and my fourth and final project at General Assembly's Web Development Immersive Course, built in one week.
+It was my first project using Python as well as Flask.

 ### Brief
 - **Build a full-stack application** building backend and front-end
-- **Use Python Flask** to serve your data from a Postgres database
+- **Use Flask** to serve your data from a Postgres database
 - **Consume your API with a separate front-end** built with React
 - **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models
 - **Have a visually impressive design**